Sinsy

 Sinsy (Singing Voice Synthesis System) (しぃんしぃ) is an online Hidden Markov model (HMM)-based singing voice synthesis system by the Nagoya Institute of Technology that was created under the Modified BSD license.

 Overview

 The online demonstrator is free to use, but will only generate tracks up to 5 minutes.
 The user uploads data in the MusicXML format, which the Sinsy website reads to output a WAV file of the generated voice.
 Gender factor, vibrato intensity, and pitch shift can be adjusted prior to output.

 As of December 25, 2015, the official developers of Sinsy were Keiichi Tokuda (Producer and designer), Keiichiro Oura (Design and Development), Kazuhiro Nakamura (Development and Main Maintainer), and Yoshihiko Nankaku.

-It was originally only in Japanese and English, but Mandarin was later added; the website only supports English and Japanese despite this currently.
+It was originally available in Japanese and English, and Mandarin support was later added for the synthesis engine; however, the web interface still only supports Japanese and English.

 In 2016, Sinsy stated using the deep learning processing technology DNN.